Barkhor Street Lhasa - Best Place to Feel Tibet's Local Vibe

 Barkhor Pilgrim Circuit

 Barkhor Pilgrim Circuit is a typical pilgrimage in Tibet.
-As one of three important circumambulation roads, Barkhor streets circuit is quite grand, especially in the early morning and at nightfall.
-Long streams of pious Tibetan pilgrims walk clockwise in Barkhor chanting prayers with their meditation beads, spinning their prayer wheels or performing full prostrations to the hand-polished stone boards to circle the street to worship the Jowo Rinpoche enshrined in Jokhang Temple.
-Those pilgrims travel far from all over the Tibet, even some other provinces or countries to complete this sacred circuit from morning to night.
-Here you can view the devoted pilgrims with firmly beliefs and piety toward the religion.
+As one of three important circumambulation roads, the Barkhor street circuit is quite grand, especially in the early morning and at nightfall.
+Long streams of pious Tibetan pilgrims walk clockwise, chanting prayers with their meditation beads, spinning their prayer wheels, or performing full prostrations to the hand-polished stone boards to circle the street to worship the Jowo Rinpoche enshrined in Jokhang Temple.
+Those pilgrims travel far from all over Tibet, even from some other provinces or countries, to complete this sacred circuit from morning to night.
+Here, you can view the devoted pilgrims with firm beliefs and piety toward the religion.

 Barkhor Pilgrim Barkhor Pilgrim

-In the Barkhor Street, there are some featured stores worth visiting, like the Magyia Ngami Restaurant.
-This yellow two-story bar is standing out clearly against a sea of white buildings.
-Having a good taste of art, there are painting, photograph, and handicraft hanging on the walls.
-It’s said that here was where the 6th Dalai Lama Cangyand Gyamco had met his lover, and written a poem to praise the pretty young girl, called Magyia Ngami in Tibetan.
+In the Barkhor Street, there are some featured stores worth visiting, like Magyia Ngami Restaurant, etc. This yellow two-story bar stands out clearly against a sea of white buildings.
+Having a good taste of art, there are paintings, photographs, and handicrafts hanging on the walls.
+It's said that here was where Cangyand Gyamco had met his lover and written a poem to praise the pretty young girl, called Magyia Ngami in Tibetan.
 In the south corn, there is a Xueyu Thangka Craft Store, where you can find some exquisite Thangkas and meet the master to learn some craft skills.
-In the north direction, the Buddha statues store managed by a Nepalese to sell various kinds of elaborate copper and golden Buddhas, is another must see.
+In the north direction, the Buddha statue store managed by a Nepalese to sell various kinds of elaborate copper and golden Buddhas, is another must-see.

 Magyia Ngami Restaurant at Barkhor Street Magyia Ngami Restaurant at Barkhor Street